Ashlyn Harris: FCR 2001 Duisburg, 2012

 On January 30, 2012, it was announced that the 2012 WPS season would be suspended following legal and financial challenges.
 Although the league was intended to resume for the 2013 season, it officially folded in May.
 In June, Harris signed a two-year contract with FCR 2001 Duisburg in the Frauen-Bundesliga, the top professional women's league in Germany.
 She made her first appearance for the team on October 3, 2012, where she recorded a shutout against VfL Sindelfingen.
 She made eight appearances for Duisburg, appearing for a total of 630 minutes.

 Washington Spirit, 2013

 On January 11, 2013, Harris was allocated to the Washington Spirit during the 2013 NWSL Player Allocation for the inaugural season of the National Women's Soccer League.
-On February 23, following the allocation, Harris announced that she would be leaving her previous club, FCR 2001 Duisburg, and returning home in order to play in the newly formed NWSL.
+On February 23, following the allocation, Harris announced that she would be leaving Duisburg and returning to the US in order to play in the newly-formed NWSL.
 She started in the Spirit's first match on April 14 against the Boston Breakers.
-In her 18 appearances for the Spirit in 2013, she made 84 saves and ended the season with a 72% save percentage.
+In her 18 appearances for the Spirit in the 2013 season she made 84 saves, ending the season with a 72% save percentage.
 The Spirit finished in last place in the league and did not advance to the playoffs.